 - Freshen your linen closet, mattress, car, or the air with a light mist of Lavender combined with water in a spray bottle.

-- Add to bath water to soak away stress or apply to the temples and the back of the neck.
+- Add to bath water to soak away stressful feelings or apply to the temples and the back of the neck.

 - Take internally for a peaceful sleep.*